International River Committees

 Permanent Dutch-German Border Waters Commission

-Subcommittee G is a subcommittee of the Permanent Dutch-German Border Waters Commission, which was established in 1963 as a result of the border treaty between Germany and the Netherlands (since 1960).
-The Border Waters Commission has the task of advising on water management issues that are also relevant to the border waters of the neighbouring country
+The Permanent Dutch-German Border Waters Commission was established in 1963 as a result of the border treaty between Germany and the Netherlands (since 1960).
+The Border Waters Commission has the task of advising on water management issues that are also relevant to the border waters of the neighbouring country.
+The Dutch-German international consultation takes place in seven subcommittees, in which all those directly involved in regional water management on both sides of the Dutch-German border are represented: